-- Lead litigator representing a leading international insurance organization in obtaining a preliminary injunction in aid of arbitration in Delaware Chancery Court preventing former business partner of the insurer from using the insurer’s trade secrets and confidential information.
+- Leading international insurance organization: Lead litigator representing a leading international insurance organization in obtaining a preliminary injunction in aid of arbitration in the Delaware Chancery Court preventing former business partner of the insurer from using the insurer’s trade secrets and confidential information.
 Key victory paved the way for a successful resolution for client during arbitration proceedings.

-- Lead litigator on behalf of General Growth Properties, Inc. (“GGP”) in a multiday arbitration against the heirs to the Howard Hughes estate.
+- General Growth Properties, Inc.: Lead litigator on behalf of General Growth Properties (GGP) in a multiday arbitration against the heirs to the Howard Hughes estate.
 After the liability phase of the hearing, the arbitration panel ruled in favor of GGP on six of seven of the heirs’ claims, and, with respect to the seventh claim, found a technical breach awarding $1 in damages.

-- Lead litigator in a reinsurance arbitration on behalf of a leading international insurance organization arising out of an auto warranty program that resulted in a $90 million recovery for the client.
+- Leading international insurance organization: Lead litigator in a reinsurance arbitration on behalf of a leading international insurance organization arising out of an auto warranty program that resulted in a $90 million recovery for the client.

-- Represented for a leading international insurance organization in a series of reinsurance arbitrations with an Australian reinsurer resulting in a more than $18 million recovery for the client.
+- Leading international insurance organization: Represented a leading international insurance organization in a series of reinsurance arbitrations with an Australian reinsurer resulting in a more than $18 million recovery for the client.

 - Have handled UNCITRAL arbitrations in Brazil and New York; ICC arbitrations in Toronto and Paris; and have supervised litigation and investigations in Argentina, Brazil, Ecuador and Thailand.